jlevando/eureka/in_progress/minasian/tracking_documents/readme.txt

 Written by Lisa McAulay
 Updated 2020-06-11

+Principles -- We are starting with the manuscripts that contain information about conceptual works to make sure the workflow for these items is fully worked out.
+The other manuscripts should not be as complicated.
+These are only about 40+ of the total digitized manuscripts (circa 322).

+Pre-work (that hopefully after 2020-06-20 does not need to be redone) Take the file from Ashton's script's output named `minasian_digitized_works.csv` and bring it into OpenRefine.
+Using OpenRefine text facet on the column for description.tableOfContents.
+Select all rows that are blank, export those rows as minasian_digitized_mss_no_toc.csv.
+Star all the rows that are blank then facet by star and select only un-starred rows and export those rows as minasian_digitized_mss_with_toc.csv.

 1. Start from in_progress\minasian\tracking_documents

-2. Open `minasian_digitized_mss_with_toc_2020_06_09`.
+2. Open `minasian_digitized_mss_with_toc_2020_06_20`.
 Select any number of rows for migration working from the top of the document.

-3. Copy the row for each work you plan to migrate into `minasian_digitized_works_ingested_2020_06_11`.
+3. Copy the row for each work you plan to migrate into `minasian_digitized_works_ingested_2020_06_20`.
 This is a CSV for reference only and we may stop using it eventually.

 4. Delete the row you copied from the `minasian_digitized_mss_with_toc_2020_06_09`.
 This CSV will act as a "To do" list and will get smaller with every batch that is migrated.